 Common Names: noni, morinda, Indian mulberry, hog apple, canarywood

-- Tell all your health care providers about any complementary health approaches you use.
+- Tell all your health care providers about any complementary or integrative health approaches you use.
 Give them a full picture of what you do to manage your health.
 This will help ensure coordinated and safe care.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

-A service of the National Library of Medicine (NLM), PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
-For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed
+A service of the National Library of Medicine, PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
+For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed.

 Office of Dietary Supplements (ODS), National Institutes of Health (NIH)